Marijuana Pepsi Vandyck

-Marijuana Pepsi Vandyck (née Jackson) is an American education professional.
-She earned a Ph.D. from Cardinal Stritch University in 2019 with a dissertation on uncommon African-American names in the classroom.
+Marijuana Pepsi Vandyck (née Jackson) is an American educational professional.
+Vandyck earned her Ph.D. from Cardinal Stritch University in 2019 with a dissertation on uncommon black names in the classroom.

 Early life and name

 Marijuana Pepsi Jackson was born in 1972 to Aaron and Maggie (Brandy) Jackson, who chose her name.
-She grew up in Chicago, Illinois until she was 9 years old; then she moved to Beloit, Wisconsin to live with her mother after her parents split up.
-She has two sisters, named Kimberly and Robin.
-She first realized her name was unusual at nine years old.
+She lived in Chicago, Illinois until she was nine years old; then she moved to Beloit, Wisconsin to live with her mother after her parents separated.
+She has two sisters, Kimberly and Robin.
+She first realized her name was unusual at age nine.

 She said her mother told her "your name will take you around the world", and that her mother insisted on correcting a school spelling bee award certificate that read "Mary Jackson".
 She described being bullied in high school over her name, crediting her family with helping her learn to embrace the name.
+Despite her name, she said that she does not smoke marijuana nor drink Pepsi and chose to keep her name as an example of overcoming stereotyping.

-She moved out of her mother’s house at age 15, staying with friends and began to focus on school.
+She moved out of her mother's house at age 15, staying with friends and focusing on school.
 She graduated from Beloit Memorial High School in 1990 and received a scholarship for college at University of Wisconsin–Whitewater.
 She majored in education and became a teacher after graduation.
-While she taught elementary school in Atlanta, she studied for a Masters at Georgia Southern, then returned to Beloit with her young son from her first marriage.
+While she was teaching elementary school in Atlanta, she studied for a masters degree at Georgia Southern, then returned to Beloit with her young son from her first marriage.

 Education

-Vandyck was "most improved student" at her high school graduation.
-She earned a bachelor's degree from University of Wisconsin–Whitewater and a Master's degree from Georgia Southern University, before earning her Ph.D. in Leadership for the Advancement of Learning and Service in Higher Education from Cardinal Stritch University in May 2019.
+Vandyck earned her bachelor's degree from University of Wisconsin–Whitewater.
+After two semesters and a summer, she earned her master's degree from Georgia Southern University, before earning her Ph.D. in Leadership for the Advancement of Learning and Service in Higher Education from Cardinal Stritch University in May 2019.
 Her dissertation, titled "Black names in white classrooms: Teacher behaviors and student perceptions," was inspired by prejudice she saw while working as a teacher.
-A co-worker had complained that her upcoming class would do poorly, based on the list of students with mostly black-sounding names.
+A co-worker had complained that her upcoming class would do poorly, based on the list of students with mostly "black-sounding" names.